pierre-rouleau/about-erlang/doc/erlang-man-with-emacs.rst

 For example, the man man files for Erlang 17.5 are stored inside the directory ``~/docs/Erlang/otp-17.5/man``.
-Here's a partial tree view of the directory tree (I removed several lines for clarity):
+Here's a partial tree view of the directory tree (with several lines removed for clarity):

 .. code:: shell